Clemapfel/mousetrap/docs/05_events.md

 When the user interacts with a computer in the physical world, they will control some kind of device, for example a mouse, keyboard, touchpad, or webcam.
 Through a driver, the device will send data to the operating system, which processes the data into what is called an **event**.
 Pressing a keyboard key is an event, releasing the key is a new event.
 Moving the cursor by one unit is an event, pressing a stylus against a touchpad is an event, etc. Mousetrap is based on GTK4, which has a very powerful and versatile event abstraction.
 We don't have to deal with OS-specific events directly, instead, the GTK backend automatically transform and distribute events for us, regardless of the operating system.

 To receive events, we need a `mousetrap::EventController`, which is an abstract class, meaning we cannot instantiate it directly.
-Instead we deal with one or more of its children.
-Each child class handles conceptual type of event.
+Instead, we deal with one or more of its children.
+Each child class handles a conceptual type of event.
 To react to events, we connect to specific signals of the event controllers.
 For example, the event controller handling keyboard events will emit signal `key_pressed` if the user pressed a keyboard key, `key_released` if the user releases the keyboard key, etc. By connecting to these signals, we can trigger any kind of behavior we want.
 This, along with compound widgets, empowers us to create completely custom widgets and user interactions.

 ## Input Focus

 Important to understand when dealing with events is the concept of [**input focus**](https://en.wikipedia.org/wiki/Focus_(computing)).
 In mousetrap (and GUIs in general), each widget has a hidden property that indicates whether the widget currently **holds focus**.
-If a widget holds focus, all itss children hold focus as well.
+If a widget holds focus, all its children hold focus as well.
 For example, if the focused widget is a box, all widgets inside that focus hold focus.
 If the focus is just a button, no other widget except that button can hold focus.

 **Only a widget holding focus can receive input events**.
 Which widget gets focus next is controlled by a somewhat complex heuristic, usually using things like which window is on top and where the user last interacted with the GUI.
 For most situations, this mechanism works very well, we can choose to directly control this, however.

 ### Preventing Focus

 Only `focusable` widgets can hold focus.
 We can make a widget focusable by calling `Widget::set_is_focusable`.
-Not all widgets are focusable by default, however, any widget that has an  way of interacting with it (such as a `Button`, `Entry`, `Scale`, `SpinButton` etc.) will be focusable by default.
+Not all widgets are focusable by default, however, any widget that has a  way of interacting with it (such as a `Button`, `Entry`, `Scale`, `SpinButton` etc.) will be focusable by default.
 Furthermore, any widget that has a focusable child will be made focusable.
 Widget not focusable by default include `Label` and `ImageDisplay`.

 By setting `Widget::set_can_respond_to_input` to false, a widget and all of its children are unable to receive focus under any circumstances.
 Most graphical backends indicate this to the user by making the widget slightly translucent, it will appear "greyed-out".
 This should be reserved to temporarily disabling a widget, otherwise `set_is_focusable` is recommended.

 ### Requesting Focus

 `Widget::grab_focus` will make a widget attempt to receive the current focus.
-If this is impossible, for example because the widget is greyed-out, nothing wil happen.
+If this is impossible, for example because the widget is greyed-out, nothing will happen.
 We can check if a widget currently has focus by calling `Widget::get_has_focus`.

 Many widgets will automatically grab focus if interacted with, for example, if the user places the text cursor inside an `Entry`, that entry will grab focus.
 If a button is clicked, it will usually grab focus.
 We can make any widget, even those that do not usually require interaction, grab focus when clicked by setting `Widget::set_focus_on_click` to `true`.

 ## Connecting a Controller

 Using our newly gained knowledge about focus, we'll create our first event controller: `FocusEventController`.
-This controller reacts to a widget gainined or loosing input focus.
+This controller reacts to a widget gained or loosing input focus.
 Using it, we can easily monitor whether a widget has focus.

 After creating an event controller, it will not yet react to any events.
 We need to **add the controller to a widget**.
-For this chapter, we will assume that this widget is the toplevel window.
+For this chapter, we will assume that this widget is the top level window.

 We create and connect a `FocusEventController` like so:

-\cpp_code_begin
 ```cpp
 auto focus_controller = FocusEventController();
 window.add_controller(focus_controller);
 ```
-\cpp_code_end

 ## Gaining / Loosing Focus: FocusEventController